 The Vatican City

-The dome however, was designed by Michelangelo and the Vatican, the smallest state in the world, holds the greatest collection of his works, among its other High Renaissance treasures.
+The dome itself was designed by Michelangelo, and the Vatican, the smallest state in the world, holds the greatest collection of his works, among its other High Renaissance treasures.
 The entrance to the Vatican Museums is five minutes' walk from Piazza San Pietro.
-Once inside, you’re directed through palatial corridors and stanzas (rooms) until, quite unexpectedly, you step into the Sistine Chapel and are under Michelangelo’s triumphant ceiling with his painting of the Last Judgement covering the altar wall.
+Once inside, you’re directed through palatial corridors and stanzas (rooms) until you step into the Sistine Chapel and are under Michelangelo’s triumphant ceiling with his painting of the Last Judgement covering the altar wall.

 Galleria Borghese in the Villa Borghese gardens

 Central Rome’s green lung, the Villa Borghese gardens are a cool and shady respite from the heat of the day.
 The park sits on the Pincian Hill, and the viewpoint from its southern edge, looking out across a skyline of church cupolas dominated by the dome of St Peter’s, is a classic image of Rome.